 The name of the house featured in the film, "Hell House" was intended of a spoof of "Hill House," which was featured in The Haunting (1999).
 The Wayans Brothers later admitted being totally unaware that the name "Hell House" was also used in a Richard Matheson novel and the film version of that novel, The Legend of Hell House (1973).

 Composer George S. Clinton originally wrote a 70-minute, full orchestral score for the film but it was ultimately rejected in favor of the style of the temp score.
 Most of the temp score was compiled from recordings of Marco Beltrami's work, and he was asked to score the film.
 However, Beltrami did not have the time to do it, and thus hired 11 other people to write music.

-Natasha Lyonne, who plays the possessed girl at the beginning, and James DeBello, who plays the guy with the "Fucked Me" tattoo, previously appeared with Shannon Elizabeth in American Pie.
+Natasha Lyonne, who plays the possessed girl at the beginning, and James DeBello, who plays the guy with the "Fucked Me" tattoo, previously appeared together in 'Detriot Rock City'.
+Natasha Lyonne, and Shannon Elizabeth also both previously had roles in American Pie.
 Elizabeth played Buffy in the first Scary Movie.

 Drew Barrymore and Linda Blair are the only two actors to appear in films parodied by the first and second Scary Movies.
 They both made cameos in Scream (1996), which is parodied in the first one.
 Blair starred in The Exorcist and Barrymore starred in Charlie's Angels, which are both parodied in this one.